 Check out these informative articles that you might have missed.

 With college application season here, advice and tips abound for students and their families.
-I’ve pulled together some of these helpful posts and articles on applying to college, as well as news on transferring and commuting.
+I’ve pulled together some of these helpful posts and articles on applying to college and the truth about the rising cost of college.

 Filling out the Common App Robin Mamlet and Christine VanDeVelde at College Admission have created a terrific, free, step-by-step guide for completing the Common App, which you can download here.
 They even explain why specific questions are being asked.
 This guide is essential for anyone just getting started or who’s underway but unable to finish.